 Some of the key results people I work with on executive presence want to see are:

-- I am sought after to lead cross government projects
+- Being sought after to lead cross-government projects

-- Peers, bosses and stakeholders seek me out for my views
+- Peers, bosses, and stakeholders seek them out for their views

-- I make positive first impressions without needing content
+- They make positive first impressions without needing content

-- I take risks when the stakes are high reputationally
+- They take risks when the stakes are high

-- When a peer or senior leader pushes back on my view, I stay engaged
+- When a peer or senior leader pushes back on their view, they stay engaged

-- I am approachable, influential and easy to work with.
+- They are approachable, influential and easy to work with

-If you think any of these are things you would like to work on next year, get in touch with Diana to see if any of her programmes might suit.
+If you would like to work on any of these things, get in touch with me to discuss what programmes might be right for you.

 © Diana Jones